tickBit/Amiga-Demo-DoA/README.md

 An AGA Amiga with probably 2mb CHIP ram and some FAST ram + 68040 CPU.

 With emulation the demo works fine with Amiga Forever with Workbench 3.x configured for 68040 CPU.

-AmiKit: The demo doesn't seem to work if it's started from the shell, but if it is started from AmiKit's Workbench screen, it seems to work.
+Works fine with proper configuration on AmiKit, too.

 A picture of the demo: